floarc/HtmlKickstartBundle/README.md

 And your done!

-99Lime HtmlkickStart is now available as a web ressource.
+99Lime Html KickStart is now available as a web ressource.

 How To use in a layout